inteldcie/PtasHorizon/README.md

   Also, please make sure you have run the Ceilometer IPMI agent on each of your physical nodes, in order to collect the new PTAS meters: <br/>
   ./ceilometer-agent-ipmi &

+3. Make sure the ceilometer has the admin role to use alarm<br/>
+  Create a ceilometer user that the Telemetry Service uses to authenticate with the Identity Service.
+Use the service tenant and give the user the admin role:
+  <br/>\# keystone user-create --name=ceilometer --pass=CEILOMETER_PASS --email=ceilometer@example.com
+  <br/>\# keystone user-role-add --user=ceilometer --tenant=service --role=admin

-3. These demo code are based on horizon panels, so please read below horizon doc, make sure you understand the mechanism: http://docs.openstack.org/developer/horizon/topics/tutorial.html
+4. These demo code are based on horizon panels, so please read below horizon doc, make sure you understand the mechanism: http://docs.openstack.org/developer/horizon/topics/tutorial.html

 ### Install